Haku (wrestler): Dungeon of Doom and Faces of Fear (1995–1997)

-In late August 1995, Meng quietly dropped Parker as his manager and joined the Dungeon of Doom faction under the name "Face of Terror" to feud with Hulk Hogan.
-At Fall Brawl, Meng teamed with Dungeon of Doom members Kamala, The Shark and Zodiac to take on Hogan, Randy Savage, Sting and Lex Luger in a WarGames match, which Dungeon of Doom lost.
+In August 1995, Meng quietly dropped Parker as his manager and joined the Dungeon of Doom to feud with Hulk Hogan.
+At Fall Brawl '95: War Games, Meng teamed with Dungeon of Doom members Kamala, The Shark and Zodiac to take on Hogan, Randy Savage, Sting and Lex Luger in a WarGames match, which Dungeon of Doom lost.
 The faction continued to feud with Hogan and his allies throughout the next few months.
 In November, Meng participated in the first-ever three-ring, sixty-man World War 3 battle royal at the namesake event for the vacant WCW World Heavyweight Championship.
 Savage won the match.
-On the 27 January 1996 episode of Saturday Night, Meng unsuccessfully challenged Johnny B. Badd for the World Television Championship.
+On the 27 January 1996 episode of Saturday Night, Meng unsuccessfully challenged Johnny B. Badd for the WCW World Television Championship.

-Two nights later, on the 29 January episode of Monday Nitro, Meng formed a tag team with Dungeon's newest recruit The Barbarian called The Faces of Fear, and the group was managed by Jimmy Hart.
-Faces of Fear lost to Road Warriors (Hawk and Animal) in the match.
+Two nights later, on the 29 January episode of WCW Monday Nitro, Meng formed a tag team with Dungeon's newest recruit, the Barbarian, called the Faces of Fear, managed by Jimmy Hart.
+The Faces of Fear lost to the Road Warriors in their debut match.
 At Uncensored, Dungeon of Doom lost to Hulk Hogan and Randy Savage in a Doomsday Cage match.
 At Slamboree, Meng was randomly paired with Dungeon teammate Hugh Morrus against tag team partner Barbarian and Diamond Dallas Page in the Lethal Lottery tournament to qualify for the Battlebowl battle royal.
 Meng and Morrus lost the match.

 Faces of Fear branched out as a tag team after the rivalry with Hulk Hogan ended.
 They unsuccessfully challenged Sting and Lex Luger for the World Tag Team Championship on the 20 May episode of Nitro.
 Faces of Fear continued to team in WCW's tag team division while also teaming with their Dungeon teammates in various eight-man tag team matches.
-After losing to Chris Benoit and Steve McMichael at Halloween Havoc, Faces of Fear began pursuing the World Tag Team Championship.
-At World War 3, Faces of Fear unsuccessfully challenged The Outsiders (Scott Hall and Kevin Nash) for the titles in a triangle match, also involving The Nasty Boys (Brian Knobbs and Jerry Sags).
+After losing to Chris Benoit and Steve McMichael at Halloween Havoc, Faces of Fear began pursuing the WCW World Tag Team Championship.
+At World War 3, Faces of Fear unsuccessfully challenged The Outsiders (Scott Hall and Kevin Nash) for the titles in a triangle match, also involving the Nasty Boys (Brian Knobbs and Jerry Sags).
 Faces of Fear received another title shot against Outsiders at Starrcade but lost again.